faranalytics/js-html-renderer/README.md

     html()(
         head()(
             title()('The Title'),
-                    // ⮴ The element collection may contain text nodes or other elements. script({ src: 'script.js' })()
+                    // ⮴ The element collection may contain text nodes or elements. script({ src: 'script.js' })()
                     // ⮴ Attributes are defined using key-value pairs.
         ),